microsoft/onefuzz/docs/troubleshooting.md

 ```

 Extract the zip file in a folder of your choice.
-Navigate to the folder that matches your os
+Navigate to the folder that matches your os.
 Run the following command to see the tools available
 `onefuzz-agent.exe validate --help`
 The current list of commands are